Some links in this post may be affiliate links

 Sempervivum require pruning to keep the plant neat and minimize pest and disease infestation.
 Repotting is only needed when the plant becomes pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

 Houseleeks grow best in bright light with at least 4-6 hours of direct sunlight.
-However, avoid exposing your Sempervivum to too hot sunlight before acclimatizing it as it can get sun scorched.
+However, avoid exposing it to hot midday sunshine before acclimatizing it as it can get sun scorched.

-Where the natural lighting is inadequate, Sempervivums may be grown under grow lights.
+Where the natural lighting is inadequate, you may grow the plants under grow lights.
 Check out these full spectrum grow lights on Amazon.

 Water Houseleeks thoroughly during the growing season and allow the top 2-3 inches of soil to dry out between waterings.
 Cut down on watering during the cold season and maintain the soil barely moist as growth is minimal at this time.